 With a suspended tile ceiling, you can get in there any time you want without hesitation.
 Simply pop out the tile, and you are in.
 Easy peasy.

 With a drywall you have to make sure you have thought of every possible thing before you close up your ceiling, making it extremely difficult to access after it’s installed.

 Repairs Are Easy

 They Look Cool

 The look of a drop ceiling is pleasing to the eye.
 You can do a lot of interesting things with a drop ceiling that you weren’t able to do a few decades ago.
-Plus the pattern in the ceiling and the right tile can transform a basement to something unique and cool!
+Plus the lines and the pattern in the ceiling combined with the right tile can transform a finished basement to something unique and cool!

-Installing lighting and changing lighting is much easier with a drop ceiling.
+Installing lighting fixtures and changing lighting is much easier with a drop ceiling.
 We went with theses LED disk lights.
 They are super flat and easy to use.
-Plus the ceiling tiles can be interchanged so if you don’t like how the lighting is you can move the tiles around to give you a better lighting set up.
+Plus the drop ceiling tiles can be interchanged so if you don’t like how the lighting is you can move the tiles around to give you a better lighting set up.